pingcap/blog/hybrid-database-capturing-perishable-insights-at-yiguo.md

 * **[Greenplum](http://greenplum.org/)** is an [MPP (Massively Parallel Processing)](https://en.wikipedia.org/wiki/Massively_parallel) platform based on PostgreSQL.
 It is usually used in offline analysis scenarios where the number of concurrent transactions is not very high.
 However, for OLTP scenarios, our preliminary test showed that it had poor concurrent write performance compared to TiDB.
 * **[Apache Kudu](https://kudu.apache.org/)** is a columnar storage manager developed for the Hadoop platform that is widely adopted for real-time analytics.
 However, secondary indexes, which are not supported by Kudu, are very important for us to efficiently access data with attributes other than the primary key.
 * As a Hybrid Transactional/Analytical Processing (HTAP) database, **TiDB** eliminates the necessity to constantly move data between different databases and warehouses to support either transactional or analytical workloads.
 Thus, it enables real-time business analysis based on live transactional data instead of after-the-fact analysis, and instantly transforms raw data into insights for timely decision-making.
-* **TiSpark** takes advantages of both the Apache Spark platform and TiDB to provide HTAP capabilities, serving as a one-stop solution for online transactions and analysis.
+* **TiSpark** takes advantages of both the Apache Spark platform and TiDB to provide HTAP capabilities,serving as a one-stop solution for online transactions and analysis.
 * The **TiDB/TiSpark** open source community is thriving, which boosted our confidence in the future health and strength of this solution when making our decision.

 ## Moving forward with TiDB and TiSpark